Rational points of quiver moduli spaces: Quiver representations over a field

 Evidently, the notion of geometric stability is invariant under field extension.
-It turns out that, if $k=\kb$, then being geometrically stable is the same as being stable: this can be proved directly, as in \cite[Corollary 1.5.11]{Huybrechts_Lehn}, or as a consequence of Proposition \ref{GIT_charac_of_sst_and_geom_st} below.
-In particular, this implies that a $k$-representation $W$ is $\theta$-geometrically stable if and only if $\kb\otimes_k W$ is $\theta$-stable (the proof is the same as in Part (2) - Case (iv) of Proposition \ref{sst_and_field_ext}).
+In fact, if $k=\kb$, then being geometrically stable is the same as being stable: this can be proved directly, as in \cite[Corollary 1.5.11]{Huybrechts_Lehn}, or as a consequence of Proposition \ref{GIT_charac_of_sst_and_geom_st} below.
+This implies that a $k$-representation $W$ is $\theta$-geometrically stable if and only if $\kb\otimes_k W$ is $\theta$-stable (the proof is the same as in Part (2) - Case (iv) of Proposition \ref{sst_and_field_ext}).